trojanhorser/sphinx/source/buttons.rst

 new
 ~~~~~~

-New button definiton is below:
+New button html code example and how it is rendered is shown below:

 .. code-block:: html